networknt/light-doc/content/en/tutorial/security/encrypt-decrypt.md

 ### Summary

-Above steps show you how to customize the encryption and decryption to protect secret.yml config file.
+The above steps show you how to customize the encryption and decryption to protect secret.yml config file.
 The provided reference implementation is not safe to use as anybody can read the source code to figure out the key that is used.